 - Contact emergency responders: This includes police and, if needed, paramedics or the fire department.

 - Assess the situation: For example, is your vehicle blocking the flow of traffic?
 If so, then you should move it off the road if possible.
 Otherwise, do your best to warn approaching motorists of the obstruction while taking care to not get hurt in the process.

-- Take pictures, make notes, and talk to any witnesses: The more information you gather, the better able a New York car accident attorney will be to help you.
+- Take pictures, make notes, and talk to any witnesses: The more information you gather, the better able your New York City car accident lawyers will be to help you.

 - Cooperate fully with police: Law enforcement officers are trained in accident investigation.
 Having their report on file can prove decisive in establishing liability.
 Answer any questions put to you as fully and as accurately as possible.